yd-kwon/MatNet/README.md

    * "path" and "epoch" in the "tester_params" are correctly pointing to the saved model
    * test batch size is decreased (by a factor of something like 4)

+   Also, note that trained model files for FFSP-MatNet are too large to upload.
+You must download them manually.
+(I will provide the links shortly.)

 ### Datatsets
 * Test datasets for larger N (N=50, N=100) problems are given as links below.<br>